IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

         2. Create project with unique name
         3. I choose the project and under the Deploy tab I connect the github project where the source code are
         4. Set the deployment to Autodeploy so after every commit there will be a new deployment into Heroku.
         5. Create requirements.txt file: pip freeze > requirements.txt (In this way the Heroku will know what kind of extensions should be installed)
-        6. I set the Config Vars under the Settings (IP=0.0.0.0 and PORT=5000)
+        6. I set the Config Vars under the Settings (IP=0.0.0.0, PORT=5000, DB connection details, Secret key)
         7. The application up and running and available under this [link](https://budgetcalculator-thirdproject.herokuapp.com)